terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 1. In the secret manager instance, in the default group, create an arbitrary secret named "ibmcloud-api-key".
 Put the used api key as secret.
 2. Follow the steps at https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-image-signing to generate a gpg key
 3. In the secret manager instance, in the default group, create an arbitrary secret named "signing_key".
 Put the signing key.
 See https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-image-signing#cd-devsecops-gpg-store-secretsmgr
-4. Navigate to the Generative AI Sample App-CI-Toolchain CD service, click "ci-pipeline" and execute the "Manual Trigger"
+4. Navigate to the "Generative AI Sample App-CI-Toolchain" CD instance, click "ci-pipeline" and execute the "Manual Trigger".